SAMMISolutions/docs/doc_posts/_commands-sounds/obs-sound-speed.md

 Changes speed of your currently playing sound effect.
 Provide its ID that you set up in Play Sound Effect command.

+This works the same for sound effects played on a specific Audio Device.
+SAMMI adjusts the playback speed while keeping the original pitch as stable as possible.

 | Box Name | Type | Description |
 |-------|--------|--------|
 |Sound ID|String|Sound Effect ID